Tell us about your symptom and treatment experience. Take our survey here.

 Things to know about inhibitory transmitters

-Some of these medications require some monitoring with blood work.
-Depending on which medication, your doctor will test your blood to monitor things such as liver or kidney function, the electrolytes or salts in your blood, or your blood counts of red blood cells, white blood cells, and platelets.
-Some seizure drugs can cause problems with how the bone marrow and organs work.
-Regular blood work helps your doctor monitor for side effects.3
+Your doctor will routinely test your blood on a schedule to monitor your blood counts of red blood cells, white blood cells, platelets, and kidney and liver function.
+All seizure drugs can cause problems with how the bone marrow and organs work.
+Regular blood work helps your doctor control side effects.3

 While this class of drugs may work well for certain types of seizures, many interact poorly with other medicines.
 Also, the drowsiness these drugs cause may limit how much, or how often, someone can take these medicines.2